-Our directors and executive officers and holders of substantially all of our outstanding securities have entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of this prospectus, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, SVB Leerink LLC and Barclays Capital Inc. Such exceptions include the ability of certain of our executive officers to sell up to \$8.0 million of shares of common stock to satisfy certain tax liabilities related to their previous acquisition of shares.
+In connection with our IPO, our directors and executive officers and holders of substantially all of our outstanding securities entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of the prospectus for the IPO, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, SVB Leerink LLC and Barclays Capital Inc. Such exceptions include the ability of certain of our executive officers to sell up to \$8.0 million of shares of common stock to satisfy certain tax liabilities related to their previous acquisition of shares.
 The underwriters may permit our officers, directors and other stockholders and the holders of our outstanding options who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up agreements, subject to limitations.
-See "Underwriting."
 Sales of these shares, or perceptions that they will be sold, could cause the trading price of our common stock to decline.
-After the lock-up agreements expire, up to an additional 46,026,910 shares of common stock will be eligible for sale in the public market of which 34,213,634 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+After the lock-up agreements expire, these shares of common stock will be eligible for sale in the public market of which shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.